UNITED STATES

 10

-2. | Revenues from Contracts with Customers and Other Revenues |
+2. | Revenues from Contracts with Customers and Other Revenue |

-RNG Revenue
+RNG and Environmental Attribute Revenue

 The Company’s revenues are primarily comprised of the sale of RNG and related environmental attributes produced at the NW Iowa RNG facility under long-term contracts with customers.
 Revenue is recognized at a point in time when the Company transfers the product to its customer.
 The customer obtains control of the product upon RNG delivery into gas pipeline system, whereas the title and control for the environmental attributes are transferred to the customer subsequent to the issuance of such attributes by the relevant regulatory agency.
-The Company generally has a single performance obligation in our arrangements with customers.
+The Company generally has multiple performance obligations in our arrangements with customers.
 The Company’s performance obligation related to the sales of RNG and related environmental attributes are satisfied at a point in time upon delivery to the customer.
 Revenue is measured as the amount of consideration the Company expects to receive in exchange for transferring its products.
 There is

 Licensing and Development Revenue